roprice/messagemaps-community/README.md

 Message Maps solves this problem for B2B technology firms: not having as much revenue as you could.

-It's a simple tool optionally packaged with a strategy and messaging consulting service.
-It can be packaged with similar services: marketing strategy, lead gen services, outbound sales, or product development.
+It's a simple tool optionally packaged with a strategy and messaging consulting service from Message Maps.

+It can be packaged with similar services from 3rd parties: marketing strategy, lead gen services, outbound sales, or product development.

 However, it can also used _separately_ from consulting services in a self-serve way.